cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## AcraStruct

-AcraStruct is an asymmetric cryptographic container.
-In a nutshell, it encrypts data using symmetric encryption, and then encrypts the key using asymmetric encryption.
+Encryption and decryption of AcraStruct is performed by distinct keys (public key and private key respectively).
+In a nutshell, AcraStruct encrypts data using symmetric encryption, and then encrypts the key using asymmetric encryption.

 AcraServer and AcraTranslator can encrypt/decrypt AcraStructs, but the main gem of AcraStructs is client-side encryption.
 Due to the asymmetric nature, client application can generate AcraStructs (encrypt data into AcraStructs) without a risk of exposing secret keys, as only Acra's public key is exposed.